 People with heritage from certain Asian countries (particularly from Korea) lack an enzyme that detoxifies alcohol).
 For these people, drinking even a small amount of alcohol can cause skin redness irritation that can be mistaken as acne rosacea (or other inflammatory skin conditions).
-The good news is, once alcohol consumption is stopped or at least reduced this redness and irritation subsides quickly.
-If you think you may have rosacea and enjoy a frequent cocktail, try cutting out alcohol for a period of time and see if there is any noticeable effect on your skin.
+The good news is, once alcohol consumption is stopped or at least reduced, this redness and irritation subsides quickly.
+So if you think you may have rosacea and enjoy a frequent cocktail, try cutting out alcohol for a period of time and see if there is any noticeable effect on your skin.

 Haircare and cosmetics for people with acne-prone Asian skin?

 - Hair Care: Foaming facial cleansers and Shampoos can be particularly irritating for Asian skin.
-Therefore it is essential to rinse the face after washing the hair to prevent redness and inflammation and future breakouts.
-Same is true for hair gels or leave-in conditioners.
+Therefore, it is essential to rinse the face after washing the hair to prevent redness, inflammation, and future breakouts.
+The same is true for hair gels or leave-in conditioners.
 If you have Asian or dark skin and are prone to breakouts, try removing or reducing these products from your routine.
-If you can't bear to part with your favorite hair gel, try using use it only in the middle of your scalp and ends of your hair so that it is less likely to spread to the skin on your face and always remove /wash out before bed.
+If you can't bear to part with your favorite hair gel, try using it only in the middle of your scalp and ends of your hair to be less likely to spread to the skin on your face and always remove /wash out before bed.

-- Cosmetics: if you're struggling with acne and trying to cover it up your breakouts with makeup, you could be making the situation worse.
-If you can, try going makeup free or reduced the amount and frequency of makeup used, making sure you're using the right kind!
-The best makeup for acne-prone skin would be mineral makeups that clearly labeled “oil-free” “non-comedogenic or “for acne-prone skin.”
+- Cosmetics: if you're struggling with acne and trying to cover up your breakouts with makeup, you could be making the situation worse.
+If you can, try going makeup-free or reduced the amount and frequency of makeup used, making sure you're using the right kind!
+The best makeup for acne-prone skin would be mineral makeups that are clearly labeled “oil-free,” “non-comedogenic or “for acne-prone skin.”

 Tips for acne-prone Asian Skin:

-Asian skin tends to be more sensitive than other skin types and does not respond well to high concentrations of topical anti-acne medications.
-If you have asian skin and acne, you need to start as soon as possible with an effective anti-acne treatment that is personalized to your acne severity and skin type.
+Asian skin tends to be more sensitive than other skin types and does not respond well to high topical anti-acne medications.
+Therefore, if you have Asian skin and acne, you need to start as soon as possible with an effective anti-acne treatment that is personalized to your acne severity and skin type.